 Employment Discrimination Expert Witness

-He is currently enrolled in the Masters of Science in Law program at Northwestern Univ.
-Law School, has successfully withstood 6 Daubert challenges, and is the EEOC’s expert witness in a landmark discrimination case.
+He has completed a Masters of Science in Law program at Northwestern Univ.
+Law School, has successfully withstood 6 Daubert challenges, and is the EEOC's expert witness in a landmark discrimination case.
 He has written and patented 4 workplace assessments, and testified to Congress on the causal relationship between working conditions and performance.

 Dr. Palmer Morrel-Samuels offers the following services:

 Opinion Surveys; Questionnaire; Skill Assessments; Workplace Assessments; Employee Surveys; Survey Design; Survey Validity; Survey Reliability; Attitude Survey; Employment Discrimination; Personality Assessment; Statistics in the Workplace; Disparate Impact; Retaliation in the Workplace; Performance Appraisals; Statistics in the Workplace; Promotion / Licensing Exams; Psychometrics

 Areas of Expertise

 Empirical Evidence From Behavioral Science; Surveys in Contract Disputes; Clean Hands Principle.